Kubernetes

 file.

-Specify the host path for the model repository.
-Update the
+Specify the mount point for the model repository.
+If you are using the host path, update the

 modelRepoGenerator.modelDeployVolume.hostPath.path